 How is my personal data protected?

 Your personal data is held in accordance with the General Data Protection Regulation and the NHS Confidentiality Code of Practice.
 A leaflet is available that explains how we use your personal information and keep it safe, and what your rights are under the law.
 If you would like a leaflet or further information, please write to us, or go to https://www.bfwh.nhs.uk/privacy-notice-for-our-service-users/

 A sample of people are picked who have recently used our services, this is used to send a questionnaire and reminders.
 Personal data about your involvement in this survey is not used for any other purpose and is deleted once the survey process is complete.
 Your responses to the questionnaire questions are not linked back to your name, or to other personal data that may identify you.

-Blackpool Teaching Hospitals NHS Foundation Trust use a survey contractor to carry out this work on our behalf.
-Our chosen contractor is Quality Health Ltd, if you have been asked to take part in a survey, your contact details have been passed to our contractor, only so that they can send you a questionnaire and process your response.
-Quality Health Ltd will process your answers in confidence and keep them separate from your contact details.
-Quality Health Ltd will delete your contact details once the survey process is completed.
+Blackpool Teaching Hospitals NHS Foundation Trust use survey contractors to carry out this work on our behalf.
+Our chosen contractors are Quality Health Ltd / Picker Institute, if you have been asked to take part in a survey, your contact details have been passed to our contractors, only so that they can send you a questionnaire and process your response.
+Quality Health Ltd / Picker Institute will process your answers in confidence and keep them separate from your contact details.
+Quality Health Ltd / Picker Institute will delete your contact details once the survey process is completed.

 How will the results from surveys be used?

 The results will be published on Care Quality Commission’s website.
 The results are used to understand what care and treatment is like, both for England as a whole and here at our Trust.
 To see results from previous surveys, please go to: www.cqc.org.uk/surveys .